 Kisshomaru Ueshiba came in 1975 with the group of Shihans to celebrate the 10th Anniversary of Aikido in Germany.
 Things were moving in the right direction little by little and when it came to the 20th Anniversary of Aikido in Germany another Dojo in Dusseldorf was opened and there were already more than 6000 members under the German Aikikai Federation.

-There were a lot more anniversaries since then.
-Like 30, 40 and even 50 years of aikido in Germany.
-A lot of the respected Shihans came through the years to share the celebration with the Sensei, to demonstrate their skills and show their respect to what Katsuaki Asai was doing all his life.
+There were a lot more anniversaries since.
+30, 40 and even 50 years of aikido in Germany.
+A lot of the respected Shihans came through the years to share the celebrations, to demonstrate their skills and show their respect to what Katsuaki Asai was doing all his life.
 He is still there, on top of the Aikido Aikikai in Germany.